How to Build a Parental Control App on Android

 - Parents don’t want their kids to venture into unsafe places, and FamilyTime helps them with this.
 The app has a geofencing feature, and parents get alert messages as soon as their kids enter places they shouldn’t visit.

-- FamilyTime enables parents to get detailed location history of all places their kids visit.
+- FamilyTime enables parents to get a detailed location history of all places their kids visit.

 - Social media is wonderful, however, they can distract children from important aspects of life such as studies or fun with the family.
 Parents can block social media or games from their kids’ devices using FamilyTime.